lacclab/Eye_Movements_in_Repeated_Reading/README.md

 ### Data Preprocessing

-Here's the text with improved coherence and readability:

 We utilize OneStop, a broad-coverage corpus of eye movements in reading, collected using an EyeLink 1000 Plus eye tracker (SR Research) at a sampling rate of 1000Hz.
 The dataset includes 360 L1 English participants reading materials from the OneStopQA corpus.

 In the `src/process_IA_rep_for_reread_analysis` directory, the main function `process_df_for_reread_analysis` receives an SR interest area report as input and performs the following: